amyreese/znc-push/README.md

     This option must be set when using Notify My Android, Pushover, Prowl, Supertoasty or PushBullet.

-    When using the custom URL service, if this option is set it will be used as password for HTTP basic authentication.
+    When using the custom URL service, if this option is set it will enable HTTP basic authentication and be used as password.

 *   `target = ""`